 Beatitude House strives to offer programs with a focus on betterment of the individual by creating of homes, providing educational opportunities and fostering healthy families.
 Through the empowerment of the individual, women go on to develop their personal education goals and work to secure and maintain meaningful employment, family stability and continued economic growth.

 Our transitional housing program, A House of Blessing, provides a family with a fully-furnished apartment while mothers work on their educational goals and employment.
 A woman's length of stay is dependent on her needs and progress toward goals.
-To be eligible, a woman must be homeless according to HUD definition, be willing to attend a full-time educational or career preparation program, and be drug and alcohol free for at least one year.
+To be eligible, a woman must be homeless according to HUD definition.

 A case manager, child advocate, and counselors meet with the mothers on a regular basis to assist them in overcoming the obstacles they face.
 The program is designed to empower women — giving them the skills and self-esteem they need to break the cycle of poverty.